DPIclimate/ha-closure-analysis/README.md

 Oyster harvest areas close due to rainfall, salinity, algal blooms and various other non-environmental factors.
 This works aims to predict closures relating to rainfall (i.e. freshwater input).
-This process is essentially attempting to quantify the amount of fresh water that has enteted a river system (through precipitation) and then calculating a risk factor based on previous events.
+This process is essentially attempting to quantify the amount of fresh water that has entered a river system (through precipitation) and then calculating a risk factor based on previous events.
 The same is done for temperature accumulation.

 ## Install

 This process requires [cmake](https://cmake.org/).

 ### Install dependencies

 #### cJSON

 A JSON parsing and building library.
 See: [cJSON](https://github.com/DaveGamble/cJSON)

 ```bash